If you’re breaking into your career in the arts, our Skype Mentoring service is a must.

 We bring you the opportunity to develop your skills and engage with professional arts practitioners through one-on-one sessions.
 From music journalism to audio production, composition to education, we want to help you expand your knowledge and approach the industry with confidence.

 If you’re interested in learning more or starting your journey with our mentors, you can book a one hour session online.
 We’ll be in touch to organise your time and get you set up.
-You can also email email@example.com or fill out the form below for more info.
+You can also email email@example.com for more info.

-Subscriber discounts unlocked at 9am, Sunday 11 September!
+Subscriber discounts unlocked!
 Learn how you can become a subscriber.

 Music journalism, feature writing, reviewing, and interview technique

 Would you like to learn how to write and structure your feature?
 How to conduct an interview or craft a review?
 CutCommon editor Stephanie Eslake has experience in various genres of writing and has been published in newspapers and magazines across the nation.
-If you’re an aspiring journalist, blogger, or work in broadcast journalism, these mentoring sessions are for you.
+She also teaches an associate degree in writing, so if you’re an aspiring journalist, blogger, or work in broadcast journalism, these mentoring sessions are for you.

-CutCommon founder and editor Stephanie Eslake has degrees in both media and music and has been published in The Mercury, TasWeekend, Limelight Magazine, Aphra Magazine, The Courier Mail, The Daily Telegraph and RendezView, Adelaide Now, Young Opportunities Australia, Perth Now, The Herald Sun, and Warp Magazine – the latter of which she’s also worked as subeditor.
-The award-winning writer co-founded and ran Upbeat Monthly News for the UTAS Conservatorium of Music, has written program notes for the Queensland and Tasmanian Symphony Orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production.
-She was named a semi-finalist in the 2016 Tasmanian Young Achiever of the Year Awards.
-The classical saxophonist tutors woodwind, workshops feature writing with youth writers through the Hobart City Council’s Platform youth arts and culture magazine, and is Marketing and Communications Manager at the Tasmanian Writers’ Centre.
-This year, she is part of the Making Waves’ Making Conversation interview team.
+Stephanie Eslake won the City of Hobart Australia Day 2017 Young Citizen of the Year Award for her “community contribution by creating an online promotional and educational network for young Australian classical musicians”.
+She is also the inaugural 2017 Kill Your Darlings New Critic Award winner, a finalist in the 2017 Tasmanian Young Achiever Awards (semi-finalist in 2016), was shortlisted for the 2017 Kat Muscat Fellowship, and tutors writing as part of an Associate Degree at Foundry in which she also writes course content.
+Stephanie founded CutCommon in 2014, after attending the Australian Youth Orchestra Words About Music program.
+During her Bachelor degrees, she triple-majored in media, music, and sociology.
+She has been published in The Mercury, TasWeekend, SBS (Life), Limelight Magazine, The Music, ArtsHub (ArtsHub UK, ScreenHub), Aphra Magazine, The Courier Mail, The Daily Telegraph and RendezView, Adelaide Now, Young Opportunities Australia, Perth Now, The Herald Sun, and Warp Magazine – the latter of which she has also worked as subeditor.
+The award-winning writer co-founded Upbeat Monthly News for the University of Tasmania’s Conservatorium of Music, has written program notes for the Queensland and Tasmanian Symphony Orchestras, hosted features on Edge Radio 99.3 and ABC Classic FM, and worked in live broadcast production.
+In 2015, she spent time as acting editor and lead writer for The Mercury‘s music publication Pulse.
+The classical saxophonist tutors woodwind, worked as co-editor and publications mentor for Hobart City Council’s Platform youth arts and culture magazine, and is part of the Making Waves’ Making Conversation interview team.
 In the contemporary world, she’s interviewed some of the biggest names in the industry from Claire Bowditch to The Cat Empire and The Potbelleez.

 Music technology, audio engineering, and producing